 I took another nannying position in North Hills during college for two teenage girls who were old enough to look out for themselves, but not old enough to drive themselves to the mall, so that’s where I came in.
 The girls’ parents were both divorced and remarried, so we would spend one week at mom and stepdad’s, then the next week at dad’s and stepmom’s.

 I enjoyed working with Mom, though her new husband was a little prickly and collected rugs.
 Dad and Wendy were a different story.
-Wendy (Cyberbullies: feel free to contact me for this woman’s full name) once asked me to stay overnight with the girls at their home for three days and two nights while she and Mr. J traveled.
+Wendy (Cyberbullies: Wendy Joyner of North Raleigh) once asked me to stay overnight with the girls at their home for three days and two nights while she and Mr. J traveled.
 Once they returned, she handed me $100 and shooed me away when I shyly reminded her that I had worked from 6am-8am every morning and 3-10pm every evening for three days- her payment made me worth $3.50 an hour, using my own gas money, not counting time spent sleeping or sitting in carpool traffic.

-That gig ended when Wendy and Mr. J called me into the sunroom after nannying one day.
+That gig ended when Wendy and Mr. Joyner called me into the sunroom after nannying one day.

 “We know what’s been going on,” Mr. J said gravely.
 I suddenly got nervous; the two girls were having issues adjusting to Wendy’s presence in their life, and they had decided to write her a letter expressing their feelings toward her.
 Instead of stopping the letter, I helped them edit it and change phrases like “I absolutely hate you” to more constructive criticism like “I dislike certain qualities you possess.”
 I worried that the parents had caught wind of the letter and blamed me for stirring up a mutiny.